 After one year, the supervising barrister can recommend that you’re ready to work as a barrister.
-You can then apply for a Practising Certificate.
+You can then apply for Authorisation to Practice.
 The barrister can then apply for ‘tenancy’ of a set of Chambers—a group of Counsel who share the costs of premises and support staff, while remaining individually self-employed.

 At one stage, barristers were rarely hired by clients directly but, instead, were retained or instructed, in most cases, by solicitors to act on behalf of their clients.
 Whilst this is still common practice, some companies and law firms now employ barristers ‘in-house’.
 Recent changes in the structure and regulation of legal services have also resulted in barristers now being instructed directly by the public.
 This is most likely why barristers are commonly referred to as UK lawyers.

 Barristers often specialise in niche or complex areas of law.
 They are often consulted by others for research and advice on complex or unusual cases, or novel points of law.